-Mr. Berger’s work has garnered him extensive media attention, and he has been the subject of feature articles in a variety of major media publications.
-Unique among his peers, The New York Times highlighted his remarkable track record in an October 2012 profile entitled "Investors’ Billion-Dollar Fraud Fighter," which also discussed his role in the Bank of America/Merrill Lynch Merger litigation.
-In 2011, Mr. Berger was twice profiled by The American Lawyer for his role in negotiating a $627 million recovery on behalf of investors in the In re Wachovia Corp.
+Max’s work has garnered him extensive media attention, and he has been the subject of feature articles in a variety of major media publications.
+The New York Times highlighted his remarkable track record in an October 2012 profile entitled "Investors’ Billion-Dollar Fraud Fighter," which also discussed his role in the Bank of America/Merrill Lynch Merger litigation.
+In 2011, Max was twice profiled by The American Lawyer for his role in negotiating a $627 million recovery on behalf of investors in the In re Wachovia Corp.
 Securities Litigation, and a $516 million recovery in In re Lehman Brothers Equity/Debt Securities Litigation.
-Previously, Mr. Berger's role in the WorldCom case generated extensive media coverage including feature articles in BusinessWeek and The American Lawyer.
-For his outstanding efforts on behalf of WorldCom investors, The National Law Journal profiled Mr. Berger (one of only eleven attorneys selected nationwide) in its annual 2005 "Winning Attorneys" section.
+For his outstanding efforts on behalf of WorldCom investors, he was featured in articles in BusinessWeek and The American Lawyer, and The National Law Journal profiled Max (one of only eleven attorneys selected nationwide) in its annual 2005 "Winning Attorneys" section.
 He was subsequently featured in a 2006 New York Times article, "A Class-Action Shuffle," which assessed the evolving landscape of the securities litigation arena.

 One of the “100 Most Influential Lawyers in America”

-Among numerous charitable and volunteer works, Mr. Berger is an active supporter of City Year New York, a division of AmeriCorps, dedicated to encouraging young people to devote time to public service.
-In July 2005, he was named City Year New York's "Idealist of the Year," for his long-time service and work in the community.
+Among numerous charitable and volunteer works, Max is a significant and long-time contributor to Her Justice, a non-profit organization in New York City dedicated to providing pro bono legal representation to indigent women, principally survivors of intimate partner violence, in connection with the many legal problems they face.
+In recognition of their personal support of the organization, Max and his wife, Dale Berger, were awarded the "Above and Beyond Commitment to Justice Award" by Her Justice in 2021 for being steadfast advocates for women living in poverty in New York City.
+In addition to his personal support of Her Justice, Max has ensured BLB&G's long-time involvement with the organization.
+Max is also an active supporter of City Year New York, a division of AmeriCorps, dedicated to encouraging young people to devote time to public service.
+In July 2005, he was named City Year New York's "Idealist of the Year," for his commitment to, service for, and work in the community.
+A celebrated photographer, Max has held two successful photography shows that raised hundreds of thousands of dollars for City Year and Her Justice.
 He and his wife, Dale, have also established the Dale and Max Berger Public Interest Law Fellowship at Columbia Law School and the Max Berger Pre-Law Program at Baruch College.